-- Immediately appoint, authorize, and dispatch an accident investigation team. - Ensure that the investigation team is promptly dispatched and that resources and procedures are adequate to meet the team's needs. - Receive the factual and management evaluation reports and take action to accept or reject recommendations. - Forward investigation findings, recommendations, and corrective action plan to the agency DASHO (the Bureau safety office is the "office of record" for reports). - Convene a board of review (if deemed necessary) to evaluate the adequacy of the factual and management reports and suggest corrective actions. - Ensure that a corrective action plan is developed, incorporating management initiatives established to address accident causal factors.
+- Immediately appoint, authorize, and dispatch an accident investigation team. - Ensure that resources and procedures are adequate to meet the team's needs. - Receive the factual and management evaluation reports and take action to accept or reject recommendations. - Forward investigation findings, recommendations, and corrective action plan to the DASHO (the BLM safety office is the "office of record" for reports). - Convene a board of review (if deemed necessary) to evaluate the adequacy of the factual and management reports and suggest corrective actions. - Ensure that a corrective action plan is developed, incorporating management initiatives established to address accident causal factors.